twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 ## 1. Introduction
 ### 1.1 What is etcd?

 “Etcd is a distributed, consistent key-value store for shared configuration and service discovery”, this is the description of etcd in the official document.
-In June of 2013, CoreOS team developed the etcd project, their goal was to build a high available distributed key-value store database.
+In June of 2013, CoreOS team developed the etcd project, their goal was to build a highly available distributed key-value store database.
 Within the distributed system, shared configuration and service discovery are the basic and important problems, etcd is supposed to solve those problems.

 When designing the etcd, the key points are: